 - You may establish a barter policy (i.e. babysitting in exchange for free design work)

 There are other instances where working for free can make sense for you for various reasons.
 I’ve just tried to cover the major situations people are most likely to be dealing with.
-If you want to receive the rest of the series via email as it is published, make sure to sign up for my daily updates:

 Please do share your thoughts on situations where you may work for free in the comments below.